Minecraft-Classic-Server-Archive/XWoM/README.md

-# xWoM
+# XWoM
-Old versions of xWoM scraped from dzienny's forum
+Old versions of XWoM scraped from dzienny's forum